 A few tips:

-- Try to combine different types of matches in groups, add an exact match with a modifier if you need the maximum match.
+- Try to combine different types of matches in groups, and add an exact match with a modifier if you need the maximum match.

 - Collect negative keywords for low-frequency queries.